 Working for a governmental employer implies both rights and duties as well as special benefits.

 As a university, we are a government agency.
-The common basic values (only in Swedish) for all central government agencies can be summarized in six principles:
+The common basics values for all central government agencies can be summarized in six principles:

 Democracy – all public power proceeds from the people.